JonasManley/Design-by-Contract/README.md

 **Install guide**

-- Download Visuel studio 15 (requried)
+- Download Visuel studio 15 (requried 2017/2019 does not support code contracts)
 - Download project.
 - Open project with visuel studio 15.

 **Run program**

-Look in Account class and see how code contact is implemented.
+1. Look in Account class and see how code contact is implemented.

-adjust the program class to see different outputs. have fun :)
+2. in the class, program, outcomment the example you would like to se run and run it. have fun :)